CustodiaJS/.github/profile/README.md

-## Hi there 👋
+## Welcome to **CustodiaJS**👋

-Welcome to **CustodiaJS**!
 We're all about creating a secure and isolated environment for executing JavaScript scripts by combining cutting-edge containerization and sandboxing techniques.
 Our solution leverages **V8go**, running instances in separate processes and containers to ensure strong isolation and robust security for JavaScript execution.

 ### 🔍 What is CustodiaJS?